Asininite/ObsidianVault/Obsidian Vault/System Software/Module 3/! One Pass assembler.md

 ### challenge
 - handling forward references
-		restrict forward references
-		  all data definitions (DB DW RESW) must appear before they are used linked lists for forward references
+- [ ] forward references to labels on the instructions cannot be avoided restrict forward references all data definitions (DB DW RESW) must appear before they are used linked lists for forward references